-The specific technical information must also include the following analyses needed to demonstrate that the performance objectives of subpart C of this part will be mete.
+The specific technical information must also include the following analyses needed to demonstrate that the performance objectives of subpart C of this part will be met-.
 The technical analyses are one of the elements of the safety case.
-Licensees with licenses for land disposal facilities in effect on [INSERT DATE THAT IS 1 YEAR AFTER THE DATE OF PUBLICATION IN THE FEDERAL REGISTER] must submit these analyses at the next license renewal or by [INSTERT DATE THAT IS 6 YEARS AFTER THE DATE OF PUBLICATION IN THE FEDERAL REGISTER], whichever comes first.
+Licensees with licenses for land disposal facilities in effect on the effective date of this subpart must submit these analyses at the next license renewal or within 5 years of the effective date of this subpart, whichever comes first.

 (a) A performance assessment that demonstrates that there is reasonable assurance that the exposure to humans from the release of radioactivity will meet the performance objective set forth in § 61.41.
-The performance assessment shall:
+A performance assessment shall: